I'm sorry about the sex

 — Pamela Russmann

-The myGiulia theme for August is "What a feeling".
-What feeling do you associate with sex?
+The myGiulia theme for August is “What a feeling.”
+What feelings do you associate with sex?

 — Beate Absalon

-In English I would say "anticipation", which unfortunately is usually translated as "Vorfreude" in German.
-However, in the English meaning of this spellbound expectation, both can be there at the same time: Joy and fear.
-And what I like about the word anticipation is that it refers to a state that has not yet occurred.
-I also associate this with sex, this eternal circling of something that somehow cannot be definitively grasped.
+In English, I would say “anticipation,” which in German is unfortunately usually translated as “Vorfreude.”
+But in the English sense of this spellbound state of expectation, both can exist at the same time: joy and fear.
+And what I like about the word “anticipation” is that it refers to a state that hasn’t happened yet.
+I also associate that with sex—this endless circling around something that somehow can’t quite be grasped.

 — Pamela Russmann

-Your book is called "Not giving a fuck", but you are not a sex therapist, you are a cultural scientist.
-Why did you write a book about sexual reluctance, sexless desire and listless sex?
-It's not a guidebook.
+Your book is titled “Not Giving a Fuck,” but you’re not a sex therapist—you’re a cultural studies scholar.
+Why did you write a book about sexual aversion, sexless desire, and unfulfilling sex?
+It didn’t turn out to be a self-help guide, after all.

 — Beate Absalon

-Guidebooks tend to promise a cure and provide the most efficient prescription possible.
-The desired end goal is usually already clear.
-And it usually boils down to the promise of getting the wind back in your sails after a lull in bed.
-I often have the impression of being forced into a ready-made "this-is-how-it-should-be" template.
-The cultural studies approach provides a different kind of relief.
-Suffering is placed in a wider historical and social context.
-You understand that it is not you yourself who is "wrong", but that there is something wrong with the circumstances.
+Self-help books tend to promise healing and offer the most efficient solution possible.
+The desired end goal is usually already set in stone.
+And more often than not, it boils down to the promise that, after a lull in the bedroom, you’ll get the wind back in your sails.
+I often feel as though I’m being forced into a ready-made “this is how it should be” template.
+The cultural studies approach offers a different kind of relief.
+The suffering is placed within broader historical and social contexts.
+You come to understand that it is not you who are “wrong,” but rather that something is amiss with the circumstances.
 This is extremely relieving.
-And it challenges you to find your own way of dealing with your own love life that really has something to do with you instead of just conforming to an external norm.
+And it calls for finding your own unique ways of dealing with your love life—ways that truly have something to do with you, rather than merely conforming to an external norm.

 — Pamela Russmann

-Who actually came up with the idea of saying "so and so often - that's normal"?
+Who actually came up with the idea of saying, “This often—that’s normal”?

-The question of "how often" is a question of measurement, i.e. a scientific-experimental approach.
-Sexologists such as Alfred Kinsey, William Masters and Virginia Johnson popularized this in the 1950s and 1960s.
-Statistics still shape our understanding of sex today.
-However, many things fall by the wayside.
-If we know how often people have sex on average, this says nothing about the quality.
-I recently came across a study in which researchers found a correlation between satisfaction and regular sex and assumed that the happiness of the study participants should double if they slept together twice as often.
-However, their happiness decreased.
+The question of “how often” is a matter of measurement, and thus involves a scientific, experimental approach.
+Sexologists such as Alfred Kinsey, William Masters, and Virginia Johnson popularized this approach in the 1950s and 1960s.
+To this day, statistics shape our understanding of sex.
+Yet much is lost in the process.
+Knowing how often people have sex on average says nothing about the quality of those experiences.
+Just recently, I came across a study in which researchers found a correlation between satisfaction and regular sex and assumed that the study participants’ happiness would double if they slept together twice as often.
+However, their satisfaction actually decreased.
 It is not sex that is important for happiness.
-It's the question of what we feel like doing and what enables us to enjoy life.
+Rather, it is the question of what we feel like doing and what enables us to enjoy life.

 — Pamela Russmann

-You are part of the so-called sex-positive movement.
-Please explain: what is it about and why are you no longer so happy with the status quo of this lifestyle?
+You’re part of what’s known as the sex-positive movement.
+Could you explain what that’s all about and why you’re no longer so happy with the status quo of this lifestyle?

-Sex-positive movements are directed against sexophobia, i.e. against taboos, abstinence education or moralizing prohibitions.
-Sex-positive feminism is based on tolerance towards sexual diversity and the principle of consensuality: everything can, nothing must (as long as everyone involved agrees).
-I have nothing against that, on the contrary.
-I just have the impression that sex positivity alone is not enough.
-Not only because sex positivity can create pressure to have a lot of sex or to have extravagant sex.
+Sex-positive movements oppose sex-negativity—that is, taboos, abstinence education, and moralizing prohibitions.
+Sex-positive feminism emphasizes tolerance toward sexual diversity and the principle of consent: anything goes, nothing is mandatory (as long as all parties involved agree).
+I have no objection to this; on the contrary.
+I just have the impression that sex-positivity alone isn’t enough.
+Not only because sex-positivity can create pressure to have a lot of sex or to have unusual sex.
 But because patriarchal oppression has many faces.
-It's not just sexual expression that is suppressed, but also the right not to have sex.
-We are considered frigid, boring and broken if we do it too rarely.
+It’s not just sexual indulgence that’s suppressed, but also the right not to have sex.
+We’re considered frigid, boring, and broken if we don’t do it often enough.
 Paradoxical rules prevail.
-Under the male gaze, some women are considered special "trophies" as long as they don't sleep with too many men, but remain seductive and willing despite their chaste restraint.
-This is why I suggest that sex negativity is needed alongside sex positivity, understood as a critical analysis of the sex that is forced upon us and makes us unhappy.
+Under the male gaze, some women are regarded as special “trophies” as long as they don’t sleep with too many men, yet remain seductive and willing despite their chaste restraint.
+That is why I propose that, alongside sex positivity, we also need sex negativity—understood as a critical analysis of the sex that is forced upon us and makes us unhappy.

 — Pamela Russmann

-Are our bodies, our senses, our pleasure receptors on strike because they are "smarter" than our minds and no longer want to perform for the sake of performing?
+Are our bodies, our senses, and our pleasure receptors going on strike because they are “smarter” than our minds and no longer want to perform just for the sake of performing?

-Symptoms such as vaginismus, erectile dysfunction, listlessness or even panic attacks can have many causes.
-But yes, it is the thesis of my book that the matter of our body is stubborn and perhaps also intelligent in a convoluted way.
-I would like to suggest that we do not immediately go on a war footing with unpleasant disorders that stand in the way of the hoped-for "this-is-how-it-should-be" sex, but instead approach them with curiosity and without judgment.
-What if we take a look at their unruliness without glossing over it, but with care?
+Symptoms such as vaginismus, erectile dysfunction, lack of desire, or even panic attacks can have many causes.
+But yes, the central thesis of my book is that the physical matter of our bodies is stubborn and perhaps, in a complex way, intelligent.
+I would like to suggest that we not immediately go to war with unpleasant disturbances that stand in the way of the “ideal” sex we hope for, but instead approach them with curiosity and without judgment.
+What if we cast a gaze upon their rebelliousness that is not sugarcoating, but gentle?
 Perhaps they are on our side?
-Maybe they want to tell us something?
-Maybe they are rebelling against something for us?
-Maybe they are leading us off the beaten track and into interesting territory?
+Perhaps they want to tell us something?
+Maybe they’re standing up for us against something?
+Maybe, thanks to them, we’ll veer off the intended path and into interesting territory?

 — Pamela Russmann

-Social and societal movements run in waves and are reactions to previous practices.
-After many years of the crisp, widely recognized motto "sex sells", are people who feel no increased interest in sexual action trendy in 2024?
+Social and societal movements occur in waves and are reactions to previous norms.
+After many years in which so much was driven by the catchy, widely accepted slogan “Sex sells,” will people who don’t feel a heightened interest in sexual activity be in vogue in 2024?

-You could draw that conclusion when It girls like Julia Fox roll their eyes and describe sex as the most boring thing in the world.
+That’s the conclusion one might draw when “it girls” like Julia Fox roll their eyes and call sex the most boring thing in the world.
 Women in particular, but also Generation Z, are increasingly describing themselves as voluntarily celibate.
-However, we must not forget that they are not against sex per se.
-Because there is no such thing as "the" sex.
-They are fed up with a certain form of sex.
-I suppose it is the sex that I describe in my book in terms of four characteristics: 1) when it is assumed that sex is inevitable, 2) when it is overloaded with meaning, 3) when it is used as a strategic tool and 4) when its ubiquity voraciously displaces other forms of intimacy.
+However, we must not forget that they are not turning against sex itself.
+After all, there is no such thing as “the” sex.
+They are simply fed up with a certain kind of sex.
+I suspect it’s the kind of sex I describe in my book based on four characteristics: 1.) when it’s assumed that sex must inevitably happen, 2.) when it’s overloaded with great significance, 3.) when it’s used as a strategic tool, and 4.) when, in its ubiquity, it displaces other forms of intimacy in a voracious manner.

 — Pamela Russmann

-In your book, you describe how the quality of a couple's relationship is determined by how regularly sex takes place.
-Relationships are questioned or ended when the desire for the partner is no longer there.
-Is a relationship only valuable if sexuality and intimacy are lived together?
+In your book, you describe how the quality of a romantic relationship is often judged by how often sex occurs.
+Relationships are called into question or ended when the desire for one’s partner is no longer there.
+Is a romantic relationship only valuable if sexuality and intimacy are shared?